-In an oddball mix up, Married to the Mob CEO Leah McSweeney is feuding with Saturday Night Live Cast member, Michael Che, an exchange that began on McSweeney’s podcast “Improper Etiquette,” and has spilled over to Page Six and Twitter.
+In an oddball mix up, Married to the Mob CEO Leah McSweeney is feuding with Saturday Night Live cast member, Michael Che.
+The dust up began on McSweeney’s podcast Improper Etiquette, and has spilled over to Page Six and Twitter.

-McSweeney, who founded streetwear brand Married to the Mob in 2004, then went in on Che’s fit acumen.
-“You’re just a fucking dork wearing Air Force 1s at the end of the day.
+McSweeney, who founded streetwear brand Married to the Mob in 2004, then went in on Che’s outfit acumen.
+“You’re just a f*cking dork wearing Air Force 1s at the end of the day.
 Like, cause you’re sitting up there writing your jokes on a little card, trying to figure out what the fuck.

-In response to the story, McSweeney Tweeted, “Michael che a little bitch for planting a story cus he’s mad.
+In response to the story, McSweeney tweeted, “Michael che a little bitch for planting a story cus he’s mad.
 Take a joke dude.
 Ugh he’s worse then I thought!!”

 Ajayi went on to compare McSweeney’s texts to the ones Lena Dunham wrote when she felt rebuffed by Odell Beckham at the Met Gala in September last year.
-“How can we forget when Lena Dunham created the story of Odell Beckham hating her just b/c he didn’t try to holler at her at a gala?” wrote Luvvie, who added, “Then you add the context of history, of the passive aggression of white women getting Black men killed.
+“How can we forget when Lena Dunham created the story of Odell Beckham hating her just b/c he didn’t try to holler at her at a gala?” wrote Ajayi, who added, “Then you add the context of history, of the passive aggression of white women getting Black men killed.
 AND I AM NOT HERE FOR LEAH.”

 In an exchange with Jezebel, McSweeney responded to feedback that her podcast comments on Che could at the least be construed as lashing out in response to being rejected by Che.

 “Why are you even texting me back then?
 Why did you even give me your phone number?
 You told me to hit you up.
 I didn’t give you my phone number.
 I don’t even feel rejected by him.
 That’s like when you’re in a relationship and something goes wrong.
 That’s rejection.
 To me, not even knowing someone… I’m just like, ‘Dude, why are we texting?
-Are we going to meet up or not?’” explained McSweeney.
+Are we going to meet up or not?'”

 Given this was a simple bit on a podcast, it seems pretty incredible that Che felt the need to reach out to Page Six to retaliate.
-As well, without any context other than screen grabs provided by Che, it also seems that Ayaji is jumping to a lot of conclusions about both Che and McSweeney’s character based entirely on their skin colors.
+As well, without any context other than screen grabs provided by Che, it also seems Ayaji is jumping to a lot of conclusions about both Che and McSweeney’s character based entirely on their skin colors.

 Sidenote: We don’t know anything about Che, but we do know McSweeney is a rock solid individual and accusations of her behaving like a privileged white girl are point, blank, period b.s.